 - Don’t get too inebriated and stay out late at bars and nightclubs.
 If you do, make sure you’re with someone you trust.

-- Ask around if the area is safe and use good judgment when considering exploring on foot.
+- Ask around if an area is safe and use good judgment when considering exploring on foot.

 - Unfortunately, it is common for women that are travelling alone to be catcalled.
 If you want to be on the safe side, wear a wedding ring and be firm when rejecting any admirers.